Cinderella complex

-The Cinderella Syndrome
+"The Cinderella Syndrome"

 In 1981, Colette Dowling published an article titled "The Cinderella Syndrome" in The New York Times, which was adapted from her book, The Cinderella Complex: Women's Hidden Fear of Independence which was to be published that year.

 Additional perspectives

 Others point to Ronald Fairbairn's concept of mature dependency, to challenge cultural disparagement of dependency in favor of an ideal of isolated independence.
 Carol Gilligan's championship of a web of connections as a feminist goal, rather than the solitary male hero, is also invoked to defend the Cinderella complex's tendency to define the self in terms of a mate/settled relationship.

 Popular culture

 In 1955, the term Cinderella complex was already used by British writer Agatha Christie in her detective story Hickory Dickory Dock.
 The student of psychology, Colin McNabb, diagnoses a Cinderella complex with Celia Austin.
 And in 1960 Osbert Sitwell published the comedy The Cinderella Complex.

-In the movie Tootsie, Teri Garr tells Dustin Hoffman during their break-up at the end of the movie, "I read the Cinderella Complex, I know I'm responsible for my own orgasm!
-I don't care, I just don't like being lied to!"
+In the movie Tootsie, Teri Garr tells Dustin Hoffman during their break-up at the end of the movie, "I read the Cinderella Complex!
+I'm responsible for my own orgasm!
+I don't care, I just don't like to be lied to!"

-In the TV series Police Squad! episode 4 "Revenge and Remorse", Joyce Brothers gets advice from the shoeshine man Johnny about how to treat the Cinderella Complex: "Tell them to get in touch with their unconscious feelings and to share in the growth process with their partner."
+In the TV series Police Squad! episode 4 "Revenge and Remorse", Joyce Brothers gets advice from the shoeshine man Johnny about how to treat the Cinderella complex: "Tell them to get in touch with their unconscious feelings and to share in the growth process with their partner."

-It is also mentioned in Netflix's "Sex Education" in season 1 episode 7.
+It is also mentioned in Netflix's Sex Education in season 1 episode 7.